-- Proof of closing of a prior business of the same ownership.11 - Businesses that are not currently open must demonstrate how funding will be used towards re-opening the business. - Businesses that are not currently open are not required to re-open in the same location in which they were operating before the hurricanes. - Business must have eligible unmet needs after accounting all Duplication of Benefits (DOB). - Businesses applying for grant awards greater that fifty thousand dollars (\$50,000) must submit a Promise of Job Creation Form certifying the creation of at least one (1) job as a direct result of the grant award.
+- A financial loss documented on a 2017 or 2018 Puerto Rico State Business Tax Returns while still reflecting an amount greater than \$0 for gross revenue; or - A fifteen percent (15%) annual gross revenue decline from 2016 to 2017 or from 2017 to 2018 while still reflecting an amount greater than \$0 for gross revenue; or - Proof of closing of a prior business of the same ownership. - Businesses that are not currently open must demonstrate how funding will be used towards re-opening the business. - Businesses that are not currently open are not required to re-open in the same location in which they were operating before the hurricanes. - Business must have eligible unmet needs after accounting all Duplication of Benefits (DOB). - Businesses applying for grant awards greater that fifty thousand dollars (\$50,000) must submit a Promise of Job Creation Form certifying the creation of at least one (1) full-time equivalent (FTE) job as a direct result of the grant award and maintaining said job for at least one (1) year as a direct result of the grant award.
 Job creation will be validated during the Program Closeout process by requesting payroll report for period of six (6) months after financial assistance is received by the business.